I’ve never been in an accident before. I was hesitant about making a claim. First Personal Injury sorted it all out and explained everything.

 There is another reason why RoadPeace chose August as their month of raising awareness; it is the month in which a number of notable road traffic deaths occurred.
 These include Bridget O’Driscoll who on 17th August 1896, was the first person to be killed by a car in the UK and Princess Diana who tragically died in Paris on 31st August 1997.

-On August 13th, a memorial service was held at RoadPeace Wood at the National Arboretum in Staffordshire.
-On 31st August, the anniversary of Princess Diana’s death, the Diana Memorial will be held at Liverpool Anglican Cathedral.
+On 31st August, the anniversary of Princess Diana’s death, a service of remembrance will be held on the steps of Liverpool Anglican Cathedral to remember the Princess of Wales along with the lives of all others killed on the roads.
 RoadPeace also encourages people to leave flowers and wreaths at the sites of accidents in the coming weeks.

 For information about National Road Victims Month, visit the RoadPeace website.

 At Jefferies Solicitors, our experienced team of personal injury lawyers are experts in dealing with road traffic accident claims.
 For many years, they have worked with both individuals and families who have experienced serious or fatal road traffic accidents, helping them to claim the compensation they deserve.
 For more information, contact Jefferies today either online or by calling 0800 342 3206.